LACMIP/emu/docs/_documentation/scanning.md

 ---
-title:Using the Epson Scanner to digitize navcat:Workflows tags:scan
+title: Using the Epson Scanner to digitize
+navcat: Workflows
+tags: scan
+toc_sticky: true
 ---
-last_modified_at: 2022-07-25
+last_modified_at: 2022-07-226
 ---

 Scanning documentation using the Epson Smart Scanner provides a means to digitizate important and fragile handwritten/type written collections records with optical character recognition.
 The IP department has used this workflow to digitize taxa cards and historic UCLA catalog record books.